analysiscenter/batchflow/docs/index.rst

 ===================================
-Welcome to Dataset's documentation!
+Welcome to BatchFlow's documentation!
 ===================================
-`Dataset` helps you conveniently work with random or sequential batches of your data and define data processing and machine learning workflows even for datasets that do not fit into memory.
+`BatchFlow` helps you conveniently work with random or sequential batches of your data and define data processing and machine learning workflows even for datasets that do not fit into memory.

 Main features: